 In Earth’s highest mountains and across the land in both polar regions, brief summers were long overpowered by snowy winters.
 Over many centuries, layers of snow accumulated to form thick glaciers.
 Present since the last ice age, most of the world’s glaciers are now shrinking or disappearing altogether.

 Scientists have described more than one hundred thousand glaciers in the World Glacier Inventory, but only a small fraction of these have been monitored for long enough to measure climate-related changes in their size or mass.
-The status of "reference" glaciers located in mountain ranges around the world has been carefully documented since at least 1980.
+The status of a set of "reference" glaciers located in mountain ranges around the world has been carefully documented over time.
 On average, from 2001 to 2010, the glaciers lost ice at a rate equivalent to 28 inches (0.7 meters) of water per year.